Dževad Poturak

 Dževad Poturak (born September 20, 1977) is a Bosnian heavyweight kickboxer, fighting out of Jumruk Gym in Sarajevo, Bosnia and Herzegovina.
 He is the former WAKO Pro World Low-Kick champion and K-1 Fighting Network Prague 2007 tournament champion.

+He holds notable wins over Daniel Ghiță, Melvin Manhoef, Sergei Lashchenko and Jörgen Kruth.

 Career

 Poturak first came to prominence when he defeated Siniša Puljak to win the WKA European Championship on December 21, 2003.
 He then made his K-1 debut at K-1 Grand Prix BIH 2004 in June 2004, losing to Josip Bodrozic.
 He did not return to the promotion until April 2006 when he took part in the eight-man tournament at K-1 Italy Oktagon 2006.
 He was defeated in the final by Sergei Gur after beating Ricardo van den Bos and Humberto Evora.

 The following year, he took part in the Grand Prixs at K-1 European League 2007 Hungary and K-1 Fighting Network Turkey 2007 but was unable to win either.
-In his last event of the year, on December 15, 2007 at K-1 Fighting Network Prague 2007, he was finally able to win a tournament by defeating Daniel Jerling, Duško Basrak and Roman Kleibl.
+In his last event of the year, on December 15, 2007, at K-1 Fighting Network Prague 2007, he was finally able to win a tournament by defeating Daniel Jerling, Duško Basrak and Roman Kleibl.
 He returned to defend his crown the next year at K-1 Fighting Network Prague 2008 but was knocked out by Ashwin Balrak in the quarter-finals.

 On May 21, 2011, he took part in the four-man tournament at SuperKombat World Grand Prix I in Romania.
 He lost to Sergei Lascenko at the first stage via knock out due to a knee to the body.

 On July 30, 2011, Poturak faced Alain Ngalani for the IKA Super Heavyweight World Championship in Las Vegas, Nevada, US.
 In the first round, Poturak knocked Ngalani to the canvas and continued to punch him on the back of his head when he was down.
 Originally, Ngalani was announced as the winner via disqualification.
 However, the decision was later overturned by the Las Vegas Sports Committee and was ruled a no contest.